Weak randomness in graphons and theons: Conclusion and open problems

 \section{Conclusion and open problems}

-In this paper we studied the notion of weak randomness, a weakening of the quasirandomness property $\UInduce[1]$ (see~\cite{CR20b}), which requires the limit $\phi\in\HomT{T}$ to be such that for every sub-object $\psi$ of $\phi$ and every finite structure $M$, we have $\phi(M) > 0$ if and only if $\psi(M) > 0$.
+In this paper we studied the notion of weak randomness, a weakening of the quasirandomness property $\UInduce[1]$ (see~\cite{CR20b}).
+In the language of graphs, a graphon is weakly random if the set of finite graphs $G$ having non-zero density is invariant across all subgraphons.
+In the more general language of structures, weak randomness requires the limit $\phi\in\HomT{T}$ to be such that for every sub-object $\psi$ of $\phi$ and every finite structure $M$, we have $\phi(M) > 0$ if and only if $\psi(M) > 0$.
 We characterized (strongly) persistent families of structures, i.e., those that correspond to a theory $T$ that has a universal weakly random limit (that is, a weakly random $\phi$ such that $\Th(\phi)=T$) as precisely those that are closed under substructures and weakly closed under substitutions.

-We also studied a weakening $\WR$ of $\AEHP$ that requires every limit of $T$ to contain a weakly random sub-object (see Definitions~\ref{def:AEHP}, \ref{def:WR} and~\ref{def:WRgeneral}).
+We also studied a weakening $\WR$ of $\AEHP$.
+In the language of graphs, $\WR$ is a property of a hereditary class of graphs which requires that every graphon associated to the class contains a weakly random sub-graphon.
+We characterized $\WR$ for hereditary classes of graphs that are closed under substitution as precisely those classes which are ``primally almost finite'', meaning that in the partial order on elements of the class given by induced subgraph, there is no infinite antichain of prime graphs.
+In the general language of structures, $\WR$ requires every limit of $T$ to contain a weakly random sub-object (see Definitions~\ref{def:AEHP}, \ref{def:WR} and~\ref{def:WRgeneral}).
 We characterized $\WR$ for theories $T$ with maximum arity at most $2$ and $\cM[T]$ closed under substitutions as precisely the set of theories $T$ that are monochromatically primally almost finite.

 A very natural open problem that was not addressed in this paper is to characterize weak randomness at the level of objects, that is, to provide an equivalent property to $\phi\in\HomT{T}$ being weakly random.
 Toward this goal, a natural first step is to ask how different can two weakly random objects $\phi$ and $\psi$ be.
 A first source of difference is obviously that they can have different persistence sets $P(\phi)\neq P(\psi)$.
 On the other hand, if $P(\phi)=P(\psi)$, then we can attempt to measure their difference based on the sub-object partial pre-order and it is natural to ask what is the structure of the partially pre-ordered set $\Phi_\cF\df\{\phi \mid P(\phi) = Q(\phi) = \cF\}$ for some (strongly) persistent class $\cF$.
 Obviously, if $\cF=\{K_n \mid n\in\NN\}$ or $\cF=\{\overline{K}_n \mid n\in\NN\}$, then the set $\Phi_\cF$ has only one element, but even for the next simplest case $\cF=S(\{K_0,K_2,\overline{K}_2\})$ of induced subgraphs of recursive blow-ups of $C_4$, the structure of the partial pre-order on $\Phi_\cF$ is not clear: does it have incomparable elements?
 What about infinite antichains?
 By Proposition~\ref{prop:recblowup}, if $G=(G_n)_{n\in\NN}$ in which each $G_n$ is either $K_2$ or $\overline{K}_2$ and both $K_2$ and $\overline{K}_2$ occur infinitely often, then the recursive blow-up $\phi_G$ satisfies $\phi_G\in\Phi_\cF$ and we believe that changing the asymptotic proportion of edges and non-edges in $G$ should produce incomparable elements of $\Phi_\cF$.